contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Other support that may be given to members in these institutions includes counseling; support from ministering brothers and sisters; Sunday School classes, home evening, and seminary or institute classes; and other special programs.

+For information about administering the sacrament for members in hospitals and care centers, see [18.9.1](18-priesthood-ordinances-and-blessings.md#1891-approval-to-administer-the-sacrament).
+For information about creating a ward or branch in a care center, see [37.6](37-specialized-stakes-wards-and-branches.md#376-wards-and-branches-for-members-in-special-circumstances).

-In collaboration with the Priesthood Department at Church headquarters, Welfare Services is responsible for materials and professional resources to assist those in correctional institutions and their families.
-For assistance, priesthood leaders may contact Welfare Services at 1-801-240-2644 or 1-800-453-3860, extension 2-2644.
+For additional information about supporting members in prisons, leaders may contact the Prison Ministry Group at 1-801-240-2644 or 1-800-453-3860, extension 2-2644.

-For assistance with welfare matters in prisons, hospitals, and other institutions, the stake president may contact the Area Presidency.
-The stake president may also contact Welfare Services directly at the telephone numbers in the previous paragraph.

-### 38.8.45 Taxable Activities
+### 38.8.43 Taxable Activities

 Ward and stake leaders ensure that local Church activities do not jeopardize the Church’s tax-exempt status.
 For guidelines, see [34.10.1](34-finances-and-audits.md#34101-tax-exempt-status).

+### 38.8.44 Taxes

+Church members are to obey the tax laws of the nation where they live (see [Articles of Faith 1:12](https://www.churchofjesuschrist.org/study/scriptures/pgp/a-of-f/1.12?lang=eng#p12); [Doctrine and Covenants 134:5](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/134.5?lang=eng#p5)).
+Members who disagree with tax laws can challenge them as the laws of their countries permit.

+Church members are in conflict with the law and with Church teachings if they:

+* Intentionally fail or refuse to pay required taxes.
+* Make frivolous legal arguments to avoid paying taxes.
+* Refuse to comply with a final judgment in a tax proceeding that requires them to pay taxes.

+These members may be ineligible for a temple recommend.
+They should not be called to leadership positions in the Church.

+A Church membership council is required if a member is convicted of a felony for violating tax laws (see [32.6.1.5](32-repentance-and-membership-councils.md#32615-some-other-acts)).

-### 38.8.46 Travel Policies
+### 38.8.45 Travel Policies

 A man and a woman should not travel alone together for Church activities, meetings, or assignments unless they are married to each other or are both single.
-For other travel policies, see [20.6.24](20-activities.md#20624-travel).
+For other travel policies, see [20.7.7](20-activities.md#2077-travel).

 ## 38.9 Military Relations and Chaplain Services